 TWISS causes the calculation of transport coefficients and various other global parameters, in particular periodical quantities as tunes and optical functions, in the coupled hypothesis.
-TWISS is normally placed at the end of the optical sequence ; it causes a succession of up to 5 passes through the sequence (it performs a do-loop indeed, by sending the program execution pointer back to the top of the input data file, up to 4 successive times).
+TWISS causes a succession of up to 5 passes through the sequence (by sending the program execution pointer back to the top of the input data file, up to 4 successive times).